 The team also needed a way of referencing the information from the visual inspection to specific locations and validate the size of some of the holes.

-We used our internal confined space aerial system, which offers a dual visual and thermal sensor payload, paired with super bright LED lighting for safe operation in hazardous confined unlit spaces.
+We used our internal confined space survey aerial system, which offers a dual visual inspection and thermal sensor payload, paired with super bright LED lighting for safe operation in hazardous confined unlit spaces.

 We also used a carbon fibre anti-collision encapsulation system was used, allowing the system to come into direct contact with surfaces to maximise data quality, whilst ensuring no damage was sustained to either the site or our system.